DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

 In real world robot, you need to setup all the waypoints for calibration.

-2. Picking.urp to perform pciking test;
+2. Picking.urp to perform picking test;

 .. image:: Images/picking.png
     :width: 80%